aluo225/dev-portal-sample-device-flow/README.md

-# Device Flow
+# Dev portal sample app for Device code flow.

-This sample shows how to use the openid-client for Node.js to:
+This sample shows how to use the openid-client library with Node.js to:
 - Authenticate a user via openid-client using the the device flow authorization grant type.
 - Successfully make an API request to `userinfo` endpoint to return the authenticated users details.